-The Group's receivables are mainly due to one customer, which account for 26% and 13% of the total amount of receivables as of December 31, 2020 and 2019, respectively.
+The Group's receivables are mainly due to one customer, which account for 31% and 26% of the total amount of accounts receivable and long-term receivables as of December 31, 2021 and 2020, respectively.
 The Group's receivables are concentrated on the industry type of the printed circuit board manufacturers.